The top 8 regional NSW property hotspots in 2026

 Orange

 Few major cities have a future as bright as Orange.
-In the heart of the Central Tablelands, Orange continues to grow and stake its claim as one of the brightest inland cities in Australia.
-Now sporting over 40,000 residents, the city is set for major growth.
+In the heart of the Central Tablelands, Orange continues to grow and stake its claim as one of the most exciting inland cities in Australia.
+With more than 40,000 residents, the city is set for major growth.
 Not only is the NSW government actively developing new housing in the city, but Orange is also experiencing more growth from diverse business interests and growing interest in tourism.

-All this growth is making Orange a great place to invest in property.
+All of this combines to make Orange a great place to invest in property.
 Over the past decade, property values have increased by 100% yet are affordable for any buyer.
-Average property prices sit at $690,000 – considerably less than other growing cities with similar growing infrastructure.
-This makes Orange one of the most exciting property hotspots anywhere in Australia.
+Average property prices sit at $713k in February 2026, considerably less than other growing cities with similar growing infrastructure.
+If you’re looking for somewhere with a low entry point and high potential, Orange could be the answer.

 LGA: City of Orange